ebecht/infinityFlow/Readme.md

 }
 ```

-After installing the package, you can learn about how to use it by running the following command in an R session
+To use the package, you can follow the [vignette](https://bioconductor.org/packages/devel/bioc/vignettes/infinityFlow/inst/doc/basic_usage.html).
+Alternatively, you can run the following command in an R session after installing the package:

 ```
 browseVignettes("infinityFlow")